Best way to invest in gold in US: gold bar on financial chart.

 Physical gold requires its own insurance policy.
 It’s a common misconception that your homeowner’s insurance will fully cover it, but most standard policies have very low limits for valuable assets like precious metals.
 It’s also important to know that physical gold isn’t protected by the Securities Investor Protection Corporation (SIPC), which covers assets in a brokerage account.
 You’ll need to get a separate policy or a special add-on, known as a rider, specifically for your gold holdings.
 This insurance is your financial safeguard against the risk of theft or loss, ensuring your investment remains secure.

-A Guide to Gold ETFs and Stocks
+How to Invest in Gold ETFs and Stocks

 If you're already comfortable with the stock market, investing in gold through Exchange-Traded Funds (ETFs) and mining stocks can feel like a natural fit.
 This approach allows you to gain exposure to gold's price movements without ever having to handle a physical bar or coin.
 Instead of arranging for secure storage and insurance, you can buy and sell gold-related assets right from your brokerage account, just as you would with any other stock.
 This convenience and liquidity make it an attractive option for many investors.